edsml-de1052e8/Inversion/Lecture_1_Intro.md

 In the case of a non-sqaure matrix with for example more columns than rows, we still have less constraints (still solutions left) than the degrees of freedom (DF on the right)

-Uniquess: number of rank equals n (number of columns ?)
+Uniquess: number of rank equals n (degrees of freedom n ((or number of columns ?)))
 Can also expect solution to be unique if there are no non-trivial nodes.

+- Mixed determined: can also be thought of as rank-deficient.
+Uniquiness and existence are both not guaranteed.
+Also means solutions are not unique.
+- Row Echelon Form: row operations on matrix to see if it is rank efficient.